tikekar/TipCalculator/README.md

 3. The page will then show the tip amount added and the Total billing amount
 4. On the main screen, added a settings bar button on the top right corner.
 It will take to settings page.
 5. Settings page will save the default tip percentage in UserDefaults.
+6. Please note that the tip settings in current user state will take higher precedence than the default tip setting.
+So if user changes the default setting, that will take effect only when current state is nil

 ### Extended(Optional) App Features